cpjobling/eg-247-textbook/portfolio/project/index.md

 ### Deadline

-The deadline for claims and submission is **4:00 PM BST, Tuesday 2nd May 2023**
+The deadline for claims and submission is **4:00 PM BST, Friday 5th May 2023**

 ## References